MarinaHampton/microservice_a_unit_converter/README.md

 # Unit Converter Microservice

 ### Description of unit converter microservice:
-converts between C and F and F to C. Uses ZeroMQ.
+This microservice converts between C and F and F to C using ZeroMQ.

 ### Communication Contract:
 This microservice uses ZeroMQ request-reply pattern.